NYC Photography Spots: 7 Best Places for a New York Photoshoot

-After hundreds of photoshoots in New York City, we know all the best photo spots as well as the hidden gems to get the best shots.
+After hundreds of photoshoots in New York, we know all the best NYC photography spots as well as the hidden gems to get the best photos.
 Check out all our favorite locations that you shouldn’t miss on your next vacation!

-- 1 The Iconic Photography Spots in New York City
+- 1 The Iconic New York Photography Spots

 - 3 Best New York Instagram Spots